NJBLAGA/NathanBlaga_T2A2/README.md

 ### **Background/Problem:**

 The global pandemic of Covid-19 spread around the world in 2020 and continues to do so to this day.
 The virus has had dramatic and destructive influence over the world economy, resulting in various industries undergoing drastic change.
 One such industry was that of home fitness equipment.
 With multiple lockdowns occurring worldwide, commercial gyms were shutdown resulting in millions of people working out daily in their homes, backyards and various small local parks.
 "ANZ Research economist Adelaide Timbrell told The New Daily sales of home gym equipment spiked after commercial gyms were closed by government" (Plastow 2020).
-"The initial surge petered out before the end of March, but Ms Timbrell said the decline in sales was caused more by a lack of supply than a lack of demand..Home exercise equipment is a niche market – most people generally join gyms instead, so supply chain issues were exacerbated by COVID-19 a lot more than other more mainstream products,” she said" (Reid 2020).
-Many experts believe that with a possible end to covid in the next few years, the industry still might see an influx of demand for home gym equipment over returning to commercial gy(Lufkin 2020).
+"The initial surge petered out before the end of March, but Ms Timbrell said the decline in sales was caused more by a lack of supply than a lack of demand.
+Home exercise equipment is a niche market – most people generally join gyms instead, so supply chain issues were exacerbated by COVID-19 a lot more than other more mainstream products,” she said" (Reid 2020).
+Many experts believe that with a possible end to covid in the next few years, the industry still might see an influx of demand for home gym equipment over returning to commercial gym(Lufkin 2020).

 ### **Importance:**